Advanced Biomechanical Run Analysis with Expert Ken | Total Endurance Aberdeen

 - Pelvic tilt, drop and rotation

-Following your session we will send you a report which details all the stages of the analysis and gives you details of the running drills and exercises we have discussed during the session.
+- Following your session we will send you a detailed report which includes all the the stages of the analysis and gives you additional information on any running drills and exercises we have discussed during the session.

 Biomechanical Run Analysis Prices